 Each student's mark in an assessment task will be determined by the quality of the work produced by the student only.
-To demonstrate honesty, any component of a student's work that has been written, created or developed by others must be acknowledged in accordance with the school's Acknowledging Sources in Assessment Tasks (see 4.1-4.4).
+To demonstrate honesty, any component of a student's work that has been written, created or developed by others must be acknowledged in accordance with the school's Acknowledging Sources in Assessment Tasks.
 Use or inclusion of material from other sources such as books, journals and electronic sources, including the internet, must be acknowledged.
 Dishonest behaviour carried out for the purpose of gaining unfair advantage in the assessment process constitutes malpractice, or cheating.
-Malpractice in any form, including plagiarism (see 4.2 below), is unacceptable.
+Malpractice in any form, including plagiarism, is unacceptable.

-For assessment tasks which are completed outside the classroom, a Statement of Authenticity and Academic Integrity must be signed by the student and submitted with the completed assessment task (see 3.3 and 3.5).
+For assessment tasks which are completed outside the classroom, a Statement of Authenticity and Academic Integrity must be signed by the student and submitted with the completed assessment task.
 Students must abide by the principles of this statement.